ldoocy/project_template/README.md

 In the control condition, all agents behaved according to the same rules.
 We observed the emergence of collective navigation behavior--specifically, agents demonstrated self organization and formed distinct lanes.
 Our model demonstrates that as agents move through a narrow hallway from opposite directions, lanes of pedestrians with similar walking patterns will form.
 In our case, we present only two types of agents: those who originate on the right with a leftward goal, and those who are initially on the left with a rightward goal.
 These agents are identified by two different colors.
-As expected, our model results in agents of uniform distinction forming lanes with those who have a similar goal (see Figure 10).
+As expected, our model results in agents of uniform distinction forming lanes with those who have a similar goal (see Figures 12, 13, 14).

 ![Lanes Photo](images/lanesExample.png) |
 :--- |
-<sup>*Figure 10.
+<sup>*Figure 12.
 Formation of lanes in simulation.*</sup> |

 | ![3d](images/sim3d_2.png) | ![3d](images/sim3d_3.png)
 | :--- | :---
-| <sup>*Lane formation: left view.*</sup> | <sup>*Lane formation: right view.*</sup>
+| <sup>*Figure 13.
+Lane formation: left view.*</sup> | <sup>*Figure 14.
+Lane formation: right view.*</sup>

 Moreover, this collective behavior changes based on the environment, where the number of lanes increases linearly with an increase in walkway width [(Helbing & Molnar, 1995)](#references).
 As expected, our control simulation replicates previous work demonstrating the relationship between lane formation and walkway width.
-As shown in Figure 11, the expected number of lanes over simulation scales linearly to the width of the defined walkway.
+As shown in Figure 15, the expected number of lanes over simulation scales linearly to the width of the defined walkway.
 This demonstrates how manipulating the environment does not merely alter individual behavior, but also leads to significant differences in emergent collective behavior.

 Hallway Width (meters) | T1 | T2 | T3 | Average